-A network similar to the BLM network in the WR has been established in the eastern U.S. Its coverage extends from Florida through New York and most of New England.
-The 10 direction finders in the network are controlled by a computer at the State University of New York at Albany (SUNYA).
-Data from this network are distributed to NWS field sites via the Eastern Region AFOS loop.
-The NWS has access to other large, privately developed networks of lightning detection systems in the Gulf Coastal and central states.
+A network similar to the BLM network has been established in the eastern U.S. Its coverage extends from Florida through New York and most of New England.
+The 30 direction finders in the network are controlled by a computer at the State University of New York at Albany (SUNYA).
+Data from this network are distributed to NWS field sites from WSFO Albany via the Eastern Region AFOS loop.
+NWS has access to other large, privately developed networks of lightning detection systems in the Gulf Coastal and central states.
 Networks of lightning detection sensors operate in Alaska and Canada, as well as the western U.S. Smaller networks operate experimentally in Colorado, Oklahoma, Florida, and in other locations.
-The NWS is exploring plans to work with BLM, DOD, FAA, and other agencies to establish a national network of lightning detection systems.
+NWS is exploring plans to work with BLM, DOD, FAA, and other agencies to establish a national network of lightning detection systems.
+A major step was taken by Federal agencies in 1987 to establish an experimental national network in cooperation with SUNYA.
+The experiment centers around a proposal by SUNYA to collect and merge data from their East Coast network along with data from the BLM and National Severe Storm Laboratory (NSSL) networks.
+Agencies will be able to access data at the agencies' cost for evaluation purposes during the course of the three-year effort.